The Philadelphia Story (1940, George Cukor)

 To some extent, that’s because of its sense of urgency, an outgrowth of the classic American stereotype of a big internal revelation at a wedding, of a bride cutting loose and discovering herself just in time to avoid marrying an insensitive, conservative oaf.
 Hepburn’s society girl Tracy Lord is convicted about getting persistent ex Dexter Have out of her life for good, which seems the prime motivation for her marriage to a person far less interesting and worldly than she is, but a pair of journalists crash the party undercover and hilarity and confusion, of course, ensue.
 But there’s no slapstick, and very little that’s implied rather than stated, so the whole thing doesn’t really gel with my sense of humor — but I relate to the complexity, some would say unnecessarily convolution, it wrings out of a very simple tale.
 And I enjoy the way it ultimately becomes a love letter to someone.
 Maybe to Hepburn herself; it’s hard to say, but the rings of truth in a drunken speech by Stewart’s Macaulay Connor seem to come from deep within the heart of someone someplace.

-Cukor isn’t given a lot of freedom here, as per usual for an MGM project, but he injects a little subversion into the film’s simultaneous fixation upon and condescension toward the idle rich, a reflection of our times as much as the film’s own.
+Cukor isn’t given a lot of leeway here, as per usual for an MGM project, but he injects a little subversion into the film’s simultaneous fixation upon and condescension toward the idle rich, a reflection of our times as much as the film’s own.
 It’s next to impossible to see the movie as a separate piece of art from its source material, which it never transcends in any but the most superficial fashion.
 Cukor was always regarded as a great director of actors, and here he does what he can and gets everyone working at top caliber for a script that would otherwise seem quite innocuous.
 The constant bemused look in Grant’s eyes is charming; this seems the closest he ever came to playing his wily, witty self instead of the baffled oaf of most of his comedies or the dark-edged heartthrob of his Hitchcock thrillers.
 Stewart’s tired skepticism netted him an Oscar, and though he maintained that he was miscast, he handles his performance magnificently, particularly the transition from seasoned journalist to a drunk man in a pool enchanted by his companion.

 It’s probably also a reflection of Cukor’s own personality how much the film’s finale thumbs its nose at classicist values of the sort MGM normally would’ve upheld — here we have impulsive behavior and something akin to a three- or four-way relationship treated as if its sensual nuances are no big deal at all.
-This all comes out of the performers, again; their chemistry is magic, and if you watch the film chiefly to see Stewart, Grant, and Hepburn interact, you won’t be disappointed or anything less than enthralled, with Hussey an impressive bonus.
+This all comes out of the performers, again; their chemistry is magic, and if you watch the film chiefly to see Stewart, Grant and Hepburn interact, you won’t be disappointed or anything less than enthralled, with Hussey an impressive bonus.
 Hepburn herself never lets us forget she’s the real star, the reason for the film’s existence, and her embodiment of this role is absolute, her fast-talking intelligence defining its own sort of movie romance with an individuality that resonates long, long after the film itself — which, talky as it is, is nevertheless an essential date-night romp.